Free · Instant Results · No Signup

 What is the snowball method?

 The debt snowball method pays off debts from smallest balance to largest, regardless of interest rate.
 Each time a debt is paid off, you roll that payment into the next smallest debt.
-This method provides psychological wins that keep you motivated.
+This method creates early payoff milestones that some borrowers find easier to track.

 What is the avalanche method?

 The debt avalanche method pays off debts from highest interest rate to lowest.
-This mathematically saves you the most money in interest charges over time, though it may take longer to see individual debts eliminated.
+When all other assumptions are equal, this usually reduces total interest charges over time, though it may take longer to see individual debts eliminated.

 Which method saves more money?